vergiliu/vergiliu.github.io/_posts/2013-01-01-make-me-think.md

+---
+layout: post
+title: "Cucumber"
+date: 2013-01-01 22:22:22
+categories: [books, reviews]
+tags: [books, reviews, 2013]
+---
-###Don't Make Me Think by Steve Krug [oct2012]
+`Don't Make Me Think by Steve Krug`
 The "bible" of web usability in its second incarnation.
-A couple of ideas or reminders from the book:
+A couple of ideas or take-aways from the book:
 + Make the site natural to the user and his actions
 + Build billboards not newspapers
 + Make stuff visible and easy to determine what's its function to the user